What are my life insurance options when living abroad?

-As an expat, there are a number of reasons why you may be looking for life insurance.
+As an expat, there are several reasons why you may be looking for life insurance.

 Or it may be that you have found out that your old policy does not cover you now that you are living overseas.
 You may have had a “life event”, e.g. marriage or birth of a child.